 If a DA or BA is required, this is where things get interesting!
 The Building Act and the QDC don’t appear to line up on the assessment of alterations and additions, and so care needs to be taken to ensure compliance.

-Rules for a “Major Renovation”
+What are the Energy Efficiency requirements for a “Major Renovation”

 If a DA or BA is required, and if the current renovation (including any structural alterations carried out in the previous three years) represents more than half the total volume of the existing building, there is a specific section of The Building Act – S 81 (Building development approval for particular alterations may require existing building or structure to comply with building assessment provisions) that applies.